sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 **1b.** Connect to the device using user: "admin", and the default password is on the front of the device.

+**1c.** Create the root user password via "sudo passwd root", and switch to root user.

-**1c.** Check the device firmware version by running *cat /etc/plcnext/arpversion*.
+**1d.** Check the device firmware version by running *cat /etc/plcnext/arpversion*.
 Add a *20* in front of the response and this will be your firmware version.
 For instance, if the response is 19.3.0, your firmware version is 2019.3.0.

-**1d.** Copy the corresponding package from the */plcnext-io-driver-component* folder to your device.
+**1e.** Copy the corresponding package from the */plcnext-io-driver-component* folder to your device.
 For example, if your device has 2019.6, the latest available package would be *plcnext-iodriver-2019.3.tar.gz*.

-**1e.** Using SSH as the root user, *cd* to the path you copied the driver component package to and run the following commands.
+**1f.** Using SSH as the root user, *cd* to the path you copied the driver component package to and run the following commands.
 Note: change *{fwVersion}* to the firmware version of the driver you downloaded from this repository.

 **NOTE:  SSH login via root is disabled for security reasons.
 You need to login as admin, and then switch to root  'su root'.
 If you have not created a root password on the device, you can do so from the admin user via 'sudo passwd root'.**